Failed Inspection Leads To Evacuation Of Washington County Apartment Complex

 Keys said restoration efforts started the same day once the fire was extinguished.

 Repairs to the elevators were underway Wednesday evening.
 Keys said a follow-up inspection is scheduled for Thursday.
-He expects to pass inspection and bring residents back.MORE NEWS: York And Scranton Will Be First To Receive FEMA Teams’ Help With COVID-19 Surge
+He expects to pass inspection and bring residents back.MORE NEWS: Legislative Reapportionment Commission Hosting 5 Hearings On Proposed District Maps

 There’s no timeline on how long it could take before all the damaged rooms are repaired from the fire.